sualfred/script.embuary.info/README.md

 Script to provide skinners the option to call The Movie DB for actor and video infos.
 Unlike ExtendedInfo it requires a skin integration and it does not include a browser and it only crawls for the most basic and required information.

+It also includes a lightweight alternative to `script.tv.show.next.aired` based on Trakt.tv plus the TVDb.

 ## Search by string

 Some examples